shikorab/DSG/README.md

 We propose an intermediate “graph-like” representation (DSGs) that can be learned in an end-to-end manner from the supervision for a downstream visual reasoning task, which achieves a new state-of-the-art results on Referring Relationships task.

 ### Our novel contributions are:
-1. **Differentiable Scene-Graph layer**, which captures information about multiple entities in an image and their relations.
+1. **Differentiable Scene-Graph layer**, which captures the information about multiple entities in an image and their relations.
-2. **A new architecture** for the task of referring relationships, using a DSG as its central component
+2. **A new architecture** for the task of referring relationships, using a DSG as its central component.
 3. **New state-of-theart results** on the task of referring relationships on the Visual Genome, VRD and CLEVR datasets.

 ## Method